sgalonska/belkirk-jekyll-demo/_people/mary-ann-macswain.md

 tags:
 - radssfdfdsfds fdfasdfd saffdssfd
 thumbnail: "/uploads/2017/11/14/jeffrey-wegrzyn-183858.jpg"
-layout: 'person'
+layout: person

 ---

-Mary-Ann MacSwain joined Belkirk in 2016 as a Data Analyst.
+Mary-Ann MacSwain joined Belkirk in **2016** as a Data Analyst.

 Mary-Ann received her B.A.
 (Honours) in Psychology from Dartmouth, where she is currently completing her MSc in Epidemiology.